Slide Show

 •••

-His work in oils, watercolors and bronze sculpture are nationally collected by such entities as political personas: Congressman Carl D. Perkins, accepted by Speaker of the House of Representatives, (Thomas Foley) Washington DC, former Governor of KY, Bert Combs, Corporate founders and collections, e.g. Grove Inc., CSX Railway, King’s Daughters Medical Center and private and public memorials and monuments.
-He is an adjunct professor at Morehead State University, teaching figure drawing and watercolor.
+His work in oils, watercolors, bronze, stainless steel and acrylic sculpture are nationally collected by such entities as political personas: Congressman Carl D. Perkins, accepted by Speaker of the U.S. House of Representatives, (Thomas Foley) Washington DC, former Governor of KY, Bert Combs, Corporate founders and collections, e.g. Grove Inc., CSX Railway, Kentucky Department of Economic Development and private and public memorials and monuments.
+He has been from time to time an adjunct professor at Morehead State University, teaching figure drawing and watercolor and an artist in residence in Kentucky schools. |